Table of Contents

 An invited review is a contemplation focused on a certain topic appointed by the Editorial Board.
 The abstract is limited to less than 250 words, the number of main text less than 30 pages, and the references no more than 60.

 Case report deal with any unique features, novel diagnosis or treatment, or others accepted in Editorial Board.
-The abstract should be non-structured and limited to 150 words, with no more than 3 keywords attached.
+The abstract should be non-structured and limited to 200 words, with no more than 5 keywords attached.
 Introduction should be briefly written about background and significance of the case.
 Main texts are composed of the course of clinical features, diagnosis, and treatment.
 Discussion should focus on the significance of the case, and tedious review should be avoided.
 The number of table and figure is limited to five in total, and the number of references should not exceed more than ten.
-The maximum word count is limited to 1,500 words, including references and figure legends.
+The maximum word count is limited to 1,500 words, excluding references, tables, and figure legends.

 Brief communication deal with already reported findings or cases, but with any unusual features, or features that are considered to be important.
 Abstract and keywords are not required.
 The text is limited to 700 words.
 Up to seven references should be listed.
 Only one table or figure is allowed, and acknowledgment should not be written.